Back to LiftMaster Guides

 Quick Solutions

-Update opener firmware to latest version
+Update the opener firmware to the latest version

-Reset WiFi module and re-pair to network
+Reset the WiFi module and re-pair it to the network

-Check for router boot order issues
+Check the router boot order and settings after an outage

 Still having issues?
 This is usually the deeper cause below.